Deltares/hydromt/docs/plugins.rst

 - Wflow_ is Deltares' solution for modelling hydrological processes, allowing users to account for precipitation, interception, snow accumulation and melt, evapotranspiration, soil water, surface water and groundwater recharge in a fully distributed environment.
-- SFINCS_ is a reduced-complexity model, designed for super-fast modelling of compound flooding events in a dynamic way.
+- SFINCS_ is Deltares' reduced-complexity model, designed for super-fast modelling of compound flooding events in a dynamic way.
 - Delwaq_ is Deltares' water quality process library used to quantify point source and diffuse emissions (D-Emissions) and model the fate and transport (D-Water Quality)